Swiss parliament votes on law to bring FIFA, others, under scrutiny

 Anti-corruption campaigners have pushed Swiss authorities for years to bring the sporting bodies -- once a source of national prestige -- under more legal scrutiny.
 Many say the draft law is insufficient and was further watered down by the upper house on Wednesday.

-Lawmakers voted by 23 to 22 for a clause saying that allegations of corruption -- beyond those affecting the public interest -- could only be prosecuted if the organization itself requests it.
+Lawmakers voted by 23 to 22 for a clause saying that allegations of corruption -- beyond those affecting the public interest -- could only be prosecuted if the organisation itself requests it.

 "We tried to improve things in terms of fighting corruption, and missed by one vote," said Christian Levrat, president of the left-wing Social Democratic Party and a member of a parliamentary commission looking into corruption.